hugotb88/kubernetes-udemy-microservices/README.md

   - For the CurrencyExchangePRoxy
     - Added a harcoded URL with a FeignClient to use Kubernetes discovery service instead of use EUREKA.
     - Uses the CURRENCY_ECHANGE_SERVICE_HOST environment variable or localhost if not exists.
+    - This variable is automatically created by Kubernetes when a new pod is created.
+      - SERVICE_NAME_SERVICE_HOST